soylentdeen/smokeberry/README.md

 System Description
 -----------

-Smoked Raspbery is a suite of handware and programs which allow one to:
+Smokeberry is a suite of handware and programs which allow one to:
 * Measure multiple grill temperatures via Temperature Probes
 * Measure meat temperature (via a meat thermometer)
 * Monitor/Control air flow via a PWM fan